wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ## Partitions

 There are two slurm partitions to be aware of when submitting jobs on Lawrence, the default partition \(nodes\) and the preemptible partition.
+For an in-depth overview of slurm preemption, please visit the corresponding slurm [webpage](https://slurm.schedmd.com/preempt.html).

 ##### Nodes \(default\) Partition